 Target URLs are managed in Bannerflow

-When publishing your banners to the GDN you need to comply with a few design guidelines.
+When publishing your banners to Google Ads you need to comply with a few design guidelines.

 All banners must have a contrasting border

-If your banner campaign is using a black or white background, make sure to add a contrasting border to make the banners differentiate from the backgrounds of the websites where they will be displayed.
+If your banner campaign is using a black or white background, make sure to add a contrasting border.
 This can simply be done by dragging and dropping out a background or gradient and styling it accordingly to the screenshot below: